Hawkins-class cruiser: Design

 Although the Hawkins class are sometimes named as the "Improved Birminghams", referring to the Birmingham sub-class of the Town-class light cruisers, their design was based on a proposal by the Director of Naval Construction, Eustace Tennyson d'Eyncourt, in 1912–1913.
-Reacting to rumors of large German cruisers armed with 6.9 in guns for overseas service and the need to replace the elderly armoured cruisers deployed abroad, d'Eyncourt proposed an oil-fuelled and lightly armoured ship of 7500 LT capable of 26 kn and armed with 7.5 in guns in turrets.
-Referring the design as a "Light Cruiser for Atlantic Service", he optimized the design for good seakeeping performance for hunting down commerce raiders by giving it a deep draught and high freeboard.
+Reacting to rumours of large German cruisers armed with 6.9 in guns for overseas service and the need to replace the elderly armoured cruisers deployed abroad, d'Eyncourt proposed an oil-fuelled and lightly armoured ship of 7500 LT capable of 26 kn and armed with 7.5 in guns in turrets.
+Referring the design as a "Light Cruiser for Atlantic Service", he optimised the design for good seakeeping performance for hunting down commerce raiders by giving it a deep draught and high freeboard.

 Winston Churchill, First Lord of the Admiralty, objected to the size and cost of the ship and asked for a smaller and faster design armed with a mix of 6 in and 7.5-inch guns, capable of 27.5 kn using oil and a version of the new design using a mix of coal and oil as in the Birminghams in August 1913.
 The oil-fuelled design was estimated to cost £550,000, compared to the original's £700,000, while the mixed-fuel ship was priced at £590,000.
 Nothing further was done with the designs as the naval construction budget was already badly stretched.

 In the early months of the First World War, German commerce-raiding warships and armed merchant cruisers seriously disrupted British seaborne trade as the need to form convoys or re-route ships to avoid areas that the raiders in which were operating seriously delayed sailings or lengthened voyages.
 Furthermore, the need to escort the convoys and to search for the raiders required large numbers of warships that were needed elsewhere, far out of proportion to numbers of raiders.
 On 12 October 1914 d'Eyncourt reiterated the arguments behind his "Atlantic Cruiser" proposal in a memo to the Board of Admiralty, adding that a fast mixed-fuel design with a large steaming radius would be very helpful for operations in remote areas where oil might not be available.